 The needs are so great in our society that serving more of your target market is a worthy cause.
 The animal shelter wants more funding for veterinary care so they can help more animals.
 A school wants to add teachers or new programs so they can serve more students.
 A foodbank wants funding for food so that they can serve more needy families.
 It’s a worthy cause for sure and it attracts funding.
 Fundraisers can tell a better story about meeting society’s needs than they can about, for example, a new computer.

 A well-known study by the Gallup Organization on employee engagement found that having the tools and equipment to do a job well was fundamental to employee engagement.
 Gallup refers to this as the “Second Element” of great management.
-Inadequate tools and equipment hold people back from doing their best, leading to frustration, disengagement, and reduced productivity.
+Inadequate tools and equipment hold people back from doing their best.
+This leads to frustration, disengagement, and reduced productivity.
 It's clear, from major studies and experience alike, that indirect costs directly impact services and mission.

 I’ve been a part of many nonprofit budget-building processes as an employee.
 The first meeting is typically the most depressing.
 Everyone comes with their wish list.
 Someone also brings the revenue projection.
 Projected revenues and needed expenses never match.
 So, the first task is to cut expenses, and those exciting and needed wish list items and improvements, the ones that everyone is excited about, are the first to go.
 This cycle is all too familiar with those who have worked within the nonprofit world.
 We learn to do without, but over time it takes a toll.